The Art of Accessorizing Your Home

 Using an all white collection of objects against a white wall will look less cluttered than many colored objects.An all white collection looks uncluttered when placed against a white background.

 Creating arrangements on shelves, countertops, tabletops or dressers can be tricky.
-You want to show off your accessories, but you don’t want the end result to look cluttered and unorganized.
+You want to show off your accessories, but don’t want the end result to look cluttered and unorganized.
 Here's a few decorating tips:

 • Don’t clump too many objects together.
 Simple is always better in the art of accessorizing.